walonCode/learning_docker/README.md

-# Simple Server Project
+# Simple Server Project with Docker

 ## Description

 A simple server application built using Node.js, Express, and MongoDB.
-The project aims to provide a basic structure to swiftly start up and develop RESTful APIs with seamless integration to MongoDB databases and CORS support.
+The project aims to provided me with basic understanding of docker and how it operates.

 ## Features